WRF Physics¶

 ra_sw_physics=5

-Efficient, multiple bands, ozone from simple climatology; designed to run with Goddard microphysics particle radius information; updated in WRFv4.1.
+An efficient scheme with multiple bands that uses climatological ozone.
+It is designed to run with Goddard microphysics particle radius information.
+The scheme was updated in WRFv4.1.

 Chou and Suarez, 1999